Regional-Modeling-LATMOS-IGE/run-scripts/readme.md

 - Setting paths and loading modules
 - Copying output from real
 - Copying the namelist
-- running WRF-Chem using mpi run
+- Running WRF-Chem using mpi run
 - Moving output from the scratch folder to the output folder, removing the scratch folder